Publishing your research

 Publishers quite often have policies available on their websites which state ownership and licence condition information.
 Copyright ownership and licence information should also be part of the agreement you make with a publisher for the publication of your research.

-Download the Copyright for Researchers Toolkit A4 (Doc)
+Download the Copyright for Researchers Toolkit A4 (PDF, 201kb)

 Return to During Your Research